1622 Chacornac: Orbit and classification

 The S-type asteroid is a member of the Flora family, one of the largest groups of stony asteroids.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.6 AU once every 3 years and 4 months (1,220 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 6° with respect to the ecliptic.
-The first precovery was taken at Lowell Observatory in 1930, extending Chacornacs observation arc by 22 years prior to its official discovery observation.
+The first precovery was taken at Lowell Observatory in 1930, extending Chacornac's observation arc by 22 years prior to its official discovery observation.

 Lightcurves

 Between 2009 and 2013, several rotational lightcurves for this asteroid were obtained from photometric observations at the Palomar Transient Factory and the Hunters Hill Observatory, as well as by astronomers Eric Barbotin and Raoul Behrend.
 Lightcurve analysis gave a rotation period between 11.48 and 12.20 hours with a brightness variation between 0.21 and 0.25 in magnitude (U=2/2/2).